PickyBinders/PickyBinder/README.md

 Workflow options:
---pdb_sdf_files	arg         path to pdb and sdf files --naming arg                naming of the reference file: default (pdbID__ligandName.sdf),
+--pdb_sdf_files	arg         path to pdb and sdf files --naming arg                naming of the input files:
+                                default (pdbID__ligandName.sdf),
-                            other (ligand needs to have a common identifier at the start with the receptor followed by a '_' eg. 6m7h.pdb and 6m7h_ligand.sdf) --receptor_Hs arg           are the input pdbs hydrated: no (default), yes --diffdock_mode arg         running DiffDock in batch or single mode: batch (default), single --autobox_add arg           amount of buffer space to add on each side od the box (default 10)
+                                other (ligand needs to have a common identifier with the receptor at the start followed by a '_' eg. 6m7h.pdb and 6m7h_ligand.sdf) --receptor_Hs arg           are the input pdbs hydrated: no (default), yes --alphafold arg             are the receptors AlphaFold modelled strucures: no (default), yes --ref_files arg             path to receptor reference files when running workflow with AlphaFold modelled receptors --diffdock_mode arg         running DiffDock in batch or single mode: batch (default), single --autobox_add arg           amount of buffer space to add on each side od the box (default 10)
 ```